collective-soundworks/soundworks/README.md

 Similarly, the `disconnect` method is called whenever the client `client` disconnects from the server.
 It handles all the actions that are necessary in that case.

-In our simplified `ServerCheckin` module example, the `connect` method has to install a listener that – on the request of the client – would obtain an available player index and send it back to the client.
-If the module has been configured with a setup predefining a number of seats, the server additionally sends the label of the seat corresponding to the index.
-In this case, the maximum number of players is determined by the number of seas defined by the setup.
+In our simplified `ServerCheckin` module example, the `connect` method has to install a listener that – on the request of the client – would obtain an available client index and send it back to the client.
+If the module has been configured with a setup predefining a certain number of positions, the server additionally sends the label of the position corresponding to the index.
+In this case, the maximum number of clients is determined by the number of seas defined by the setup.

-The `disconnect` method has to release the player index so that it can be reused by another client that connects to the server.
+The `disconnect` method has to release the client index so that it can be reused by another client that connects to the server.

 ```javascript
 // Server side (require the Soundworks library server side)